Splenius capitis muscle

 The splenius capitis (/ˈspliːniəs ˈkæpᵻtᵻs/) (from Greek splēníon 'bandage' and Latin caput 'head') is a broad, straplike muscle in the back of the neck.
 It pulls on the base of the skull from the vertebrae in the neck and upper thorax.
 It is involved in movements such as shaking the head.

 Structure

-It arises from the lower half of the nuchal ligament, from the spinous process of the seventh cervical vertebra, and from the spinous processes of the upper three or four thoracic vertebrae.
+It arises from the lower half of the nuchal ligament, from the spinous process of the seventh cervical vertebra, and from the spinous processes of the upper two thoracic vertebrae.

 The fibers of the muscle are directed upward and laterally and are inserted, under cover of the sternocleidomastoideus, into the mastoid process of the temporal bone, and into the rough surface on the occipital bone just below the lateral third of the superior nuchal line.
 The splenius capitis is deep to sternocleidomastoideus at the mastoid process, and to the trapezius for its lower portion.
 It is one of the muscles that forms the floor of the posterior triangle of the neck.

 The splenius capitis muscle is innervated by the posterior ramus of spinal nerves C3 and C4.